Let’s not kid ourselves…

 Cartridge & Stylus

-But it does comes with one replacement stylus.
+But it does come with one replacement stylus.
 And if you need more they are easy to find.

 But the manufacturer is happy to endorse the Victrola for playing 78’s.

-One customer said at top volume, she can hear music clearly even in her 4 bedroom ranch home.
+One owner said at top volume, she can hear the music clearly even in her 4 bedroom ranch home.

 But, I wouldn’t be surprised if there wasn’t at least a little distortion in the sound.